-The dental battle against decay in pits and fissures has a long and creative past that includes such preventive innovations as early physical blocking of fissures with zinc phosphate cement,1 mechanical fissure eradication,2 prophylactic odontodomy3 and chemical treatment with silver nitrate.4 Creativity in this effort against fissure caries continues, with new materials and technologies tested each year.
-At the time that acid etch bonding to enamel was first described by Buonocore in 1955,5 bonding was a new technology, and a logical step in its use was the prevention of pit and fissure decay.
-Thus, resin sealant methods were born.6
+The dental battle against decay in pits and fissures has a long and creative past that includes such preventive innovations as early physical blocking of fissures with zinc phosphate cement,3 mechanical fissure eradication,4 prophylactic odontotomy,5 and chemical treatment with silver nitrate.6 Creativity in this effort against fissure caries continues, with new materials and technologies tested each year.
+At the time that acid etch bonding to enamel was first described by Buonocore in 1955,7 bonding was a new technology, and a logical step in its use was the prevention of pit and fissure decay.
+Thus, resin sealants were born.8

 New methods of caries prevention focus on pit and fissure caries because tooth surfaces with pits and fissures have always been the earliest and most prevalent of carious areas.
-The disproportion of caries on fissured surfaces continues to this day, with these surfaces accounting for over 80% of all caries in young permanent teeth.7
+The disproportion of caries on fissured surfaces continues to this day, with these surfaces accounting for over 80% of all caries in young permanent teeth.9

 During the time of the first clinical sealant trials, caries rates were high.
 The strong probability of fissure caries on nearly all molars drove the profession to see sealants as a highly advantageous procedure.
-It was generally accepted that nearly all molar occlusal surfaces would eventually become carious.
-3,8-10 As reviewed by Eklund and Ismail, 11 during the 1950s, 1960s and 1970s, 70% of all molar occlusal surfaces would become carious within 10 years of emergence into the oral cavity.
-A high percentage of these occlusal lesions occurred in the first 3 years after eruption.
-10,12 These early caries data supported Council of Dental Research policy that sealants should be universally applied, principally to molar teeth within 3 or 4 years of eruption.
-13
+It was generally accepted that nearly all molar occlusal surfaces would eventually become carious.^{5,10-12} As reviewed by Eklund and Ismail,13during the 1950s, 1960s and 1970s, 70% of all molar occlusal surfaces became carious within 10 years of emergence into the oral cavity.
+A high percentage of these occlusal lesions occurred in the first 3 years after eruption.^{12,14} These early caries data supported Council of Dental Research policy that sealants should be universally applied, principally to molar teeth within 3 or 4 years of eruption.15

-More recent analyses indicate that caries susceptibility of molar occlusal surfaces is lower and more continuous, resulting in lower overall occlusal caries prevalence and an extended time of risk reaching into adulthood.
-11,14-16
+More recent analyses indicate that caries susceptibility of molar occlusal surfaces is lower and more continuous, resulting in lower overall occlusal caries prevalence and an extended time of risk reaching into adulthood.^{13,16-18}